nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro addon changelog](https://nextgenthemes.com/plugins/arve-pro/changelog/)
 * [ARVE AMP addon changelog](https://nextgenthemes.com/plugins/arve-amp/)

+### 2018-06-02 - 8.9.4 ###

+* Improved: Try to make autoplay in Chrome possible again.
+See [New Chrome Autoplay behavior](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes).
+At the point of writing its not clear if the new iframe attribute makes them just autoplay no matter what.
+Please report your experiences.

 ### 2018-04-29 - 8.9.3 ###

 * Improved: Make overwrite of shortcode possible.
-Used in new [Random Video Addon]()
+Used in new [Random Video Addon](https://nextgenthemes.com/plugins/arve-random-video/)

 ### 2018-04-18 - 8.9.2 ###